 - Accurate time and budget estimates are made

 - Reduced time and effort for testing

-As a result, the client receives all the necessary materials for successfully implementing the project.
-So think about it, maybe you also need business analysis?
+As a result, the client receives all the necessary materials for the successful implementation of the project.
+So think about it, does your idea need business analysis?